coenttb/swift-bounded-cache/README.md

 ## Related Packages

-- [swift-html](https://github.com/coenttb/swift-html) - The Swift library for domain-accurate and type-safe HTML & CSS.
+### Used By

-- [coenttb-web](https://github.com/coenttb/coenttb-web) - A Swift package with tools for web development building on swift-web.
+- [swift-throttling](https://github.com/coenttb/swift-throttling): A Swift package for request throttling.

 ## License